-A skilled attorney can examine every aspect of your case, and they may be able to get your charges dropped or reduced.
+A skilled defense attorney can examine every aspect of your case, and they may be able to get your charges dropped or reduced.
 Theft is a serious crime with far-reaching consequences that can change your life for the worse.

 Types of Theft

-Theft is a single crime that includes a plethora of separate crimes.
+As a Silver Spring attorney can attest, theft is a single crime that includes a plethora of separate crimes.
 Theft involves taking a product or service without the permission of its rightful owner.
 Unlike robbery, theft occurs when a product or service is taken while the owner is not present.
 Certain crimes, such as embezzlement, larceny, shoplifting, and receiving stolen property, are common forms of theft, each with its own set of criminal penalties.

 Petty theft, also known as petty larceny in some jurisdictions, involves the stealing of an item or service usually valued at less than $1,000 ($500 in some areas).
 Petty theft is usually considered a misdemeanor charge, which is punishable by jail time, community service, fines, and possible restitution.

 Grand theft, or larceny, involves the stealing of an item or service valued at more than $1,000 or $500.
 Grand theft is usually considered a felony charge, and individuals can face long jail sentences (up to 30 years in Maryland), as well as other forms of restitution.
 As always, those with previous theft charges will face more serious punishments.